Pacaya Samiria Day Trip

 Included

-- Hotel/airport pickup and drop–off
+- Pickup and drop–off from the hotel

-- Transport by bus & boat
+- Transport by bus and boat

 - English–speaking guide